-Should I get the Ink Business Cash Card?
+Should I get the Chase Ink Business Cash Card?

 The Ink Business Cash Card is a great option if you’re self-employed, own a small business or are an entrepreneur.
 However, there are plenty of other Chase business credit cards to choose from as well as business credit cards from other lenders.
 Whether or not this card is the best fit for your business depends on a variety of different individual factors.
 You should consider applying for this card if:

 - You have a lot of office expenses.
 If you spend a lot on office supplies or on internet, phone and cable services, this card is well worth it.

 - You want a simple cash back card.
 For business owners who don’t want to spend too much time figuring out how to maximize their earnings, this lucrative cash back card is refreshingly simple.

 - You don’t travel a lot for work.
-While this card has plenty of advantages, it’s not the best fit if you travel frequently for work and are looking for a card with lots of travel-related perks.
+While this card has plenty of advantages, it’s not the best fit if you have to travel frequently for work and are looking for a card with lots of travel-related perks.

 - You want a card with no annual fee.
-Many rewards cards come with a hefty annual fee, so the $0 annual fee for this card is a great benefit if you’re looking to keep costs low.
+Many rewards cards come with a hefty annual fee, so this card’s lack of one is a great benefit for those looking to keep costs low.